Greater Philadelphia

 Teach For America Greater Philadelphia

-Anna's corps experience inspired a career dedicated to the students and communities in Philly and rooted in educational equity.
+Anna's corps experience inspired a career dedicated to the students and communities in Philly.
 She has since spent her career working to strengthen classrooms, redesign schools, and lead systems-level change in Philadelphia and Camden.

 Certification and Graduate School